-Crude mortality rates by age range are presented for CT DDS and MA DMR, and although the age range used by each state differs and a direct comparison is not possible a common pattern is apparent with the mortality rate increasing with age.
+Crude mortality rates by age range are presented for CT DDS and MA DDS, and although the age range used by each state differs and a direct comparison is not possible a common pattern is apparent with the mortality rate increasing with age.
 In both states the death rates increase markedly after the age 60-65 years.
 Again differences in data distribution make if difficult to draw direct comparisons.

-CT DDS and MA DMR Mortality Rates by Age
+CT DDS and MA DDS Mortality Rates by Age

-When age is adjusted for the CT DDS population to reflect only individuals over the age of 18 years, the CT DDS average age of death of 60.8 years is very similar to the MA DMR average age of death of 62 years
+When age is adjusted for the CT DDS population to reflect only individuals over the age of 18 years, the CT DDS average age of death of 58.9 years is slightly lower than the MA DDS average age of death of 62 years.